 The slow, gentle cold brew process brings out more sweetness, bypassing higher acidity due to the use of cold water.
 In coffee extraction, acidity is extracted first, then sweetness, and finally bitterness.
 But watch out for over and under extraction — anything less than 12 hours the coffee might not be sweet enough, whereas anything beyond 18 hours will yield bitter flavors.
 Additionally, its brewing process means higher caffeine content and a much richer flavor.

 Many recipes tend to use medium to dark roast coffees with deeper sugar browning flavors to create a mild, sweet cold brew concentrate that tastes great with sugar and milk.
 In addition to these mild yet deep flavors, the texture of cold brew tends to be very full and creamy.

 On the other hand, flash-brewed iced coffee yields brighter, more nuanced flavors.
 The quick extraction process using hot water brings out more nuance and acidity.
 Also in contrast to cold brew, iced coffee has a lighter, more tea-like body and more distinct aromatics.
 Not to mention, since the hot brewed coffee is diluted ice, it tends to have less caffeine content than cold brew.

 The final verdict

 So how do you choose?
-If you prefer lighter roasted coffees with more acidity, and prefer to drink your coffee black, flash-brewed iced coffee might be the right choice for you.
-If a smooth, mild, medium to dark roast with milk is more your preference, cold brew would be a perfect choice.
+It all comes down to how you like your coffee.
+If you prefer lighter roasted coffees with more acidity, flash-brewed iced coffee might be the right choice for you.
+If a smooth, mild, medium to dark roast with milk and high coffee concentrate is more your preference, cold brew would be a perfect choice.
 Whether you prefer the control of a pour over or the convenience of a drip coffee maker, we have a recipe for how to make iced coffee that is both delicious and easy.